Rubayet19/personal-api-dashboard/memory.md

   - Protected routes redirect to login if not authenticated
   - Registration and login forms with validation
   - Comprehensive test suite for authentication endpoints and utilities
+- API Key Management is implemented with:
+  - Frontend component for adding, viewing, editing, and deleting API keys
+  - Backend storage using mock DynamoDB with Moto
+  - Encryption of API keys using Fernet
+  - Full CRUD operations with proper authentication
+  - API client service for interacting with the backend
+  - Form validation using Zod
+  - Loading and error states for better user experience
+  - Special handling for large API keys with detail view modal
+  - Copy-to-clipboard functionality
 - Test files are excluded from production builds:
   - Backend uses setup.py with find_packages(exclude=["tests", "tests.*"])
   - Frontend uses Vite config to exclude test files from build
   - Jest is configured for running frontend tests
   - Pytest with coverage reporting for backend tests
   - A production build script (build.sh) is available that excludes tests

+To run the project:
+1. Start the backend: `cd backend && python -m uvicorn app.main:app --reload --host 0.0.0.0 --port 8000`
+2. Start the frontend: `cd frontend && npm run dev`